berkeley-stat243/stat243-fall-2022/syllabus.md

 Your total score for the PS is a weighted sum of the scores for the three components.
 If you turn in a PS late, I'll bump you down by two points (out of the available).
-If you turn it in really late (i.e., after we start grading them), I will bump you down by four points.
+If you turn it in really late (e.g., after we start grading them), I will bump you down by four points.
 No credit after solutions are distributed.